-Few people look back fondly on the dinners they ate at school.
+Few people look back fondly on school dinners.
 Overcooked vegetables, gluey mashed potatoes, rock-solid chips and watery gravy featured heavily alongside stodgy pies, hot pots and casseroles.
 And who can forget that dreaded nineties school dinner regular – the turkey twizzler?

 Puddings, on the other hand, were something else.
 From warm fruit pie with cream to chocolate sponge (always doused with a good ladle of hot chocolate custard), apple crumble, sticky toffee pudding or dense roly-poly, dessert was the indisputable highlight of the day.